curl/everything-curl/cmdline-configfile.md

 ## Config file

-You can easily end up with curl command lines that use a very large number of command-line options, making them rather hard to work with.
+You can easily end up with curl command lines that use a large number of command-line options, making them rather hard to work with.
 Sometimes the length of the command line you want to enter even hits the maximum length your command-line system allows.
 The Microsoft Windows command prompt being an example of something that has a fairly small maximum line length.